PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/01 Agent Ready Knowledge Base/README.md

 - *Inconsistent terminology*
 - *Unpredictable agent behavior*

 This subproject explores how to **restructure traditional documentation into agent-ready knowledge units** that are explicit, consistent, and testable.
+And at the high-level, the **transformation pipeline** looks like:
 ![Agent Ready Knowledge Base Architecture](architecture_diagram.png)

 ---